Skip to content

 Installation

-Claudette is available as a pre-built binary from GitHub Releases.
+Claudette is also available as a pre-built binary from GitHub Releases.

 PlatformArchitectureFormat